JuliaOpt/juliaopt.github.io/meetings/bordeaux2018/index.md

 ### Friday 29 June

-<tt>10:00</tt> Talks

-<tt>12:30</tt> Lunch
+<tt>Morning</tt> Workshop

 <tt>15:00</tt> JuMP Tutorial

 The tutorial will cover how to use the new version of JuMP with [MathOptInterface](https://github.com/JuliaOpt/MathOptInterface.jl).
 The tutorial will be open to anyone, even if they have not attended the workshop.
+No JuMP experience is required.

 <tt>17:00</tt> Finish